 Mason complies with Section 702 of the Veteran’s Access, Choice, and Accountability Act (PDF).
 The Veteran’s Choice Act grants in-state tuition to:

-- A veteran who was discharged or released after a minimum of 90 days of military service less than three years before enrollment.
+- A veteran who was discharged or released after a minimum of 90 days of military service less than three years before enrollment and lives in Vigrinia

-- An individual entitled to assistance under the Post-911 GI Bill (Chapter 33) due to a relationship with a veteran.
+- An individual entitled to assistance under the Post-911 GI Bill (Chapter 33) due to a relationship with a veteran that was discharged less than three years before enrollment and lives in Virginia

-- Children or surviving spouses who qualify for the Marine Gunnery Sergeant John David Fry Scholarship who enroll within three years of an active-duty service member’s death in the line of duty.
+- Children or surviving spouses who qualify for the Marine Gunnery Sergeant John David Fry Scholarship and live in Virginia

 - Anyone using transferred Post-9/11 G.I.
 Bill benefits who lives in Virginia; the person making the transfer must be a member of the uniformed service on active duty.